nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering applicants by application status: `filter`

-Filters and list all applicants whose application status matches the specified application status
+Filters and list all applicants whose application status matches the specified application status.

 Format:
 ```